ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 Starting from the official download package "ABCDstudyNDA" (Study 634) the R-code below will merge the data tables into a single large spreadsheet.
 Please notice, that this might not be the most efficient way to handle the data.
 In general we would suggest to use a database layout and packages like dplyr.
 Nevertheless, the code below is provided to illustrate some of the perculiarities of the data.

+There are three sets of instructions that should be run on order.
+This file (merge_data) the core_demographics, followed by the categorical_extension.

 We will assume that you downloaded the spreadsheet data (7.1GB) and placed them in the directory "data" of the root folder of this project.
 Specify the path and read in a list of all the text files provided.

 ```r